exploreomni/omni-agentic-chat-demo/docs/omni-embed-agentic-chat-integration.md

     raise RuntimeError(f"No embed user found for {email}")
 ```

+Wire them together as `find_embed_user_by_filter(email) or resolve_embed_user_id(email)`.
+Log how many rows the filter returns the first time you run against a new instance: 1 row means filters work; a full page with `totalResults` equal to the whole user count means the instance ignores `filter=` and you should drop the attempt rather than pay for a wasted call on every cache miss.

 **If you need SCIM-based bulk provisioning instead** of the lazy upsert-on-first-session pattern (e.g. syncing from an IdP ahead of time): standard SCIM user creation also works —